 “So what’s your bad news?”
 I asked.
 “Are we moving again?
 Already?”

 “Well, I got a major promotion.
-I went to our headquarters to get the details, and it’s very straightforward.
+I went to our headquarters in D.C. to get the details, and it’s very straightforward.
 That’s why I flew home this afternoon.”

 “Well, that’s the bad news,” he said.
-“It seems I’m going to be stuck here for at least five years, so unfortunately we’re not moving yet.”
+“It seems I’m going to be stuck here for at least five years, so unfortunately we’re not moving.”

 I had to compute what Dad just said.
-Then I realized what it meant.
+Then I realized what he meant.

 “Oh my god, we’re going to be here for five years?
 That’s fantastic!
 This is a great house and I love living here.
 And it means I’m going to be able to complete my high school education and graduate all in the same place!
-Now, that’s totally fantastic!
+And I love Eastgate High!
+This is totally fantastic!
 I can’t believe it!”

 “Believe it, Tyler.
 It’s true.
-I’m the new regional director and I have a commitment from my boss to have my office in Sacramento for at least five years, and we’re going to live right here, in Oak Grove.
-So Tyler, you’ll be able to attend the same high school from now through when you graduate.
+I’m the new regional director and I have a commitment from my boss to have my office in San Francisco for at least five years, and we’re going to live right here, in Oak Grove.
+So, you’ll be able to attend the same high school from now through when you graduate.
 Then you’ll go off to college and you’ll be the only one who’ll be moving, most likely into a college dorm.”

 “Now,” my mom asked, “are you sure you want to go to Eastgate High School?
-We could probably find a nice Catholic school for you instead.
+We could probably find a nice Catholic high school for you instead.
 Like De La Salle?”

 “I really, really like Eastgate High.
 I don’t want to go to any other school.
 The kids I’ve met are friendly, I’ve made some good friends, including one guy who lives down the street and we’re very good friends already.
 My teachers are all great.
 I like all of my classes.
-And I already got an A on a project that had been assigned for my AP coding class last Monday and that was due to be turned in in today.”
+And I already got an A on a coding project that had been assigned for my AP coding class last Monday and that was due to be turned in in today.”
 I grinned.